KiranRaghavendra1248/Image-to-Text-using-Decoder-only-Transformer/README.md

 # Image-Captioning
 <ul>
-  <li> Implemented Encoder-Decoder architecture for image captioning using Pytorch</li>
+  <li> Implemented Encoder-Decoder architecture for image captioning on MS COCO dataset</li>
-  <li> Used Resnet101 as image encoder and decoder only Transformer with Masked Attention and Cross Attention as decoder</li>
+  <li> Used Resnet101 as Image Encoder and Decoder only Transformer architecture with Masked Attention and Cross Attention as Decoder</li>
   <li> Compared Resnet101 and Vision Transformer as feature extractor for image captioning</li>
 </ul>